MA in Architectural Studies with Emphasis in Design with Digital Media

 See resources in our Immersive Visualization Lab (iLab web site).

 The culmination of the degree is a written and/or visual project employing computer applications for design methods.
 Applicants interested in the Design with Digital Media option should contact the Director of Graduate Studies, for course content and research proposals.
-Also see the Department's website and the Architectural Studies Graduate Handbook.
+Also see the Department's website.

 Successful completion requires a minimum of 30 credit hours beyond the baccalaureate degree.
 Required courses include:

 |Seminar in Environmental Design

 |Theoretical Perspectives of Design Computing

 Remaining credits to meet degree requirements can be chosen from graduate courses (7000 level or above) listed on the Architectural Studies Graduate Course website (https://arch.missouri.edu/graduate/graduate-courses/).
 A minimum of 15 credit hours should be at the 8000 or 9000 level and no more than 40% of the 30-hour credit requirement can be satisfied by independent study style courses such as Readings, and Problems coursework.